CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/Immersive_Intelligence/CraftTweaker_Support/Chemical_Painter.md

 ### IChemicalPainterFunction

-IChemicalPainterFunction is a function used to determine the item outputted by a recipe based on the stack and selected paint color.
+IChemicalPainterFunction is a function used to determine the output item of a recipe based on the stack and selected paint color.
-It can be used i.e. to get core NBT tag or merge core and casing's NBT tags.
+For example, it can be used to get the core NBT tag or merge the core and casing's NBT tags.

 | Type                                     | Name          |
 |------------------------------------------|---------------|